Return of the CHAMPs: A clockwork portal to charged dark matter: Model

 with $Q_j$ denoting the individual $U(1)$ generators.
 Consequently, a total of $N$ gauge fields are Higgsed and receive masses while one combination remains massless, corresponding to the unbroken symmetry $U(1)_{CW}$.
 The resulting spectrum of the gauge fields is then easily obtained by considering the gauge Lagrangian in the unitary gauge, \emph{i.e.}

 where the mass matrix is given by

 Diagonalizing $\Tilde{M}^2$ yields the physical spectrum, namely

-There is, thus, a mass gap of ${\cal O}(g_x f)$ with the heavier states being bunched relatively close.
+There is, thus, a mass gap of ${\cal O}(g_x f)$ with the heavier states being bunched relatively close\footnote{Note that, for large $q$, the mass gap is closer to $\sim g_x f |q - 1|$, a fact that would allow for a relatively smaller $f$ to be phenomenologically consistent.}.
 With $q$ being a real number, the transformation between the gauge ($X_\mu$) and the mass basis ($B^0_\mu$) is simply realized by an orthogonal transformation,

 where the matrix $O$ is specified as

 with

 For $q>1$,the massless state, $B^0_\mu$, is clearly localized towards the $0$-th site, \emph{i.e.} has the maximum ($\sim \mathcal{O}(1)$) overlap with $X_0^\mu$.
 Moreover, for sufficiently large $N$, it has only an exponentially suppressed overlap of magnitude $\sim q^{-N}$ with $X^\mu_N$.
 Thus, a field external to the clockwork sector and charged only under $U(1)_N$ will have but a tiny coupling proportional to $q^{-N}$ with the zero mode $B^\mu_0$, effectively constituting a small charge under $U(1)_{CW}$.
 We will, subsequently, make use of this feature to naturally generate a very tiny electric charge for the dark matter candidate while assuming all the coupling parameters of the model to be at the $\mathcal{O}(1)$ level\footnote{While the possibility of deriving tiny electromagnetic charges through the clockwork mechanism was hinted at in ref.\cite{Giudice:2016yja}, our model is the first explicit realization of the idea.}.